ShauryaMishra21/digital-literacy-project/README.md

 Set up professional profiles on **GitHub**, **LinkedIn**, and **Kaggle**.
 Created a GitHub profile README and filled in the Education section on LinkedIn.

 ### Task 3 – Coding and Collaboration Platforms
-Completed the **"Solve Me First"** beginner challenge on HackerRank using Python.
+Completed the **"Three intergers"** beginner challenge on HackerRank using Python.
 Built a **5-question Digital Literacy Awareness Quiz** using Google Forms, linked to a Google Sheet for response tracking.

 🔗 **Google Form Quiz Link:** [Click here to take the quiz, https://docs.google.com/forms/d/e/1FAIpQLSftwO-YI2ATcGJZsAEjLyENVxTpphwINIvhWZWWJF0U1zA55w/viewform?usp=header]